 So, what is the first step towards a successful working relationship between product and project managers?

 The key is having clear boundaries for your roles.
 Only cross those boundaries when necessary, and if you must, communicate your intent.
 When you internalize what each person is accountable for, you will better understand your responsibilities and points of intersection.
 That is how you collaborate and build great products.

 It helps to begin by describing how we think about a product and a project.

-Product manager — often described as the CEOs of their products.
-They set the strategy, prioritize releases, talk to customers, and clearly define features.
+Product managers were once described as the CEOs of their products.
+A more accurate way to think about the role is that product managers set the strategy, prioritize releases, talk to customers, and clearly define features.
 Their efforts are ongoing and involve managing the entire lifecycle of the product.
 A product manager’s goal is to deliver a product that customers love.

 Each role performs unique functions to achieve specific goals.
 So, the next step is to break out the details of who does what, because this is where uncertainty and conflict often arise.

-Product manager — responsible for setting the product strategy.
+Product managers are responsible for setting the product strategy.
 By having a goal-first approach to managing and building the product, great product managers can create initiatives to help reach those goals.
 This approach helps determine which features should be built to achieve those goals.
 Product managers must answer, “What problem does this solve?
 What are you building?
 What will the benefits be?”

 Product managers own:

 Profit and loss

 Project managers are often less concerned with specific product goals.
 They are more focused on the project itself.
 A project manager takes product initiatives and features to develop a timeline based on any potential constraints related to resources, risks, or scope.
 Project managers must answer, “What resources are needed?
 When will the project get delivered?
 Who is going to do what?”